haeriamin/Hybrid-Optimization/README.md

                 break
         ```

-* `obj_func.py`: Implementation of the objective function.
+* `obj_func.py`: Implement the objective function.

-    * The Vortex (excavation) model is implemented and called here.
+    * The Vortex (excavation) model is called here and implemented in:

         ```python
         def run_vortex(self, x, depth):